 Her graduating solo show of relief prints was 'Carving Clouds' at Libran Dogma Gallery, Narre Warren North in 2011.
 She has been a finalist in the Bald Archy Satirical Portrait awards for the past ten years, selling regularly.

-In 2015 and 2017 she won the Director's Award at Oak Hill Gallery, Mornington, for Little Archies Portrait exhibitions.
-Her linocuts and iPad drawings illustrate recent books, including Life Skills for Polios 2017 (available now via Polio Journey page on this site!).
+In 2015 and 2017 she won the Director's Award at Oak Hill Gallery, Mornington, for Little Archies Portrait exhibitions (see Artist page).
+Linocuts and iPad drawings illustrate recent books, including Life Skills for Polios 2017 (available now via Polio Journey page on this site!).

-Last year she focussed on linocuts and drawings for the new novel, with some painting and lots of photography - see page Catching the Light.
+2018-19 was focussed on linocuts and drawings for the new novel, with some painting and lots of photography - see page Catching the Light.
 This year has been about mastering watercolour.
-Not her best subject, but painting dogs get the hang of it, with a selection on show in Hastings at Westernport Innate Chiropractic.
+Not her best subject, but painting dogs hopes to get the hang of it, with a selection on show in Hastings at Westernport Innate Chiropractic.

 The Tibs: Rupee and Timmy, pen, ink and wash drawing for An Imperfect Calendar